mjamesderocher/be-planning/roadmap.md

 	* Search only the Bible
 	* Search courses
 * Create a group
+* Join a group
 * Contact customer support by chat
+* Create an account

 ## Future features